chesapeakedh/chesapeakedh.github.io/index.md

 # History
 With the help of funding from the Associated Colleges of the South, Washington and Lee University, and University of Virginia Scholars’ Lab, the Consortium [formed in March 2018](http://symposium.scholarslab.org/) to encourage collaboration across liberal arts colleges and Carnegie classification Research I universities.
 The scope quickly expanded to focus on people, rather than institutions, in the Washington D.C, Maryland, and Virginia region.

 On May 29, 2019, a [group met at the University of Richmond](https://github.com/nolauren/workshops/blob/master/cheasepeake.md) to solidify the consortium.
 At this meeting, we established a governance structure and finalized the statement of purpose.
-We hope to hold an annual conference in 2020.
+We hosted our first annual conference in February 2020.
+See the 2020 [CFP](/conference-2020) for more details on last year's events.

 # Credits